OVER 1000 SHORT STORY WRITERS

 FOR FOOD & DRINK WRITING

-We are happy to announce that the four short listed authors for the 2017 Mogford Literary Prize for Food and Drink Writing are as follows:
+The four short listed authors for the 2017 Mogford Literary Prize for Food and Drink Writing were as follows:

 ‘The Gift’ by Claire Bullen

 A lifetime of searching for the perfect peach takes one woman’s taste buds through a myriad of sensational experiences.

 Determined to murder her twelve-year-old daughter, Madame de Roubigné makes meticulous plans.

 ‘Supper for One’ by Ian Shine

 A satirical take on how lack of exercise and a diet of sugar and carbohydrates creates a 21st-century man.

 James Booth sullenly boards a plane to China on a quest to discover why his brother slipped into a coma shortly after eating a meal with the man who was to buy his company.
 In the adjacent seat, a Chinese woman, who has been studying for her PhD in Oxford, offers the services of her uncle to taxi him around Shanghai.